avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 # Algorithm

 I began working on a proof of concept using the hill climbing algorithm.
 The idea was very simple.
 Iteratively modify a random 2D Game of Life state until it's Nth generation looks similar to Mona Lisa.
+Here's the full algorithm.

 ```text
     best_score := infinity